varunlokesha/Nashville_Real_Estate_Investment/README.md

 ## Technologies
----

 ![Python](https://img.shields.io/badge/python-3670A0?style=for-the-badge&logo=python&logoColor=ffdd54) ![NumPy](https://img.shields.io/badge/numpy-%23013243.svg?style=for-the-badge&logo=numpy&logoColor=white) ![Pandas](https://img.shields.io/badge/pandas-%23150458.svg?style=for-the-badge&logo=pandas&logoColor=white) ![scikit-learn](https://img.shields.io/badge/scikit--learn-%23F7931E.svg?style=for-the-badge&logo=scikit-learn&logoColor=white)

 <br>

 ## Data Cleaning & Feature Engineering
----

-Null Value Check, Outlier Check, Checking the categorical feature balance/distribution were some of the data cleaning tasks.
+Null Value Check, Outlier Check, and Checking the categorical feature balance/distribution were some of the data cleaning tasks.

-For Exploratory Data Analysis, The features were closely studies and various plots were used to understand how the features were correlated.
+For Exploratory Data Analysis, The features were closely studied and various plots were used to understand how the features were correlated.

 ## Modelling
----

-Each Model were built after various data preprocessing steps like encoding, scaling, feature engineering.
+Each Model was built after various data preprocessing steps like encoding, scaling, and feature engineering.

-Also Hyperparameter tuning was used to establish optimal number of nodes, estimators and other parameters for building optimum models.
+Also, Hyperparameter tuning was used to establish an optimal number of nodes, estimators and other parameters for building optimum models.

 ## Conclusion
 ---